fmedinac/react-css-in-js-component/README.md

 npm install --save react-css-in-js-component
 ```

-## What is this for
+## What is this for?

-This helper can be used with [multiple CSS-in-JS libraries](#supported-libraries), specialy the ones that **don't** use a component-oriented strategy (those libraries enhance the component primitives instead of parsing and applying class names to elements).
+This helper can be used with [multiple CSS-in-JS libraries](#supported-libraries), especialy the ones that **don't** use a component-oriented strategy (those libraries enhance the component primitives instead of parsing and applying class names to elements).

 ## Usage

-You must import the default module of `react-css-in-js-component` and call it as a function to pass configure your library into it.
+You must import the default module of `react-css-in-js-component` and call it as a function to configure your library.
 Consider doing it on your App container, since it gets place before your app is bootstrapped.

 ```js
 import React from 'react'